gnosis/dex-integration-tutorial/README.md

 Which simply aquires the BatchExchange contract deployed at the appropriate address and prints the current Batch Index.

-The most important lines used in this script are the by far the import statements.
+The most important lines used in this script are the following few import statements for acquiring the Batch Exchange contract artifacts and setting the network provider.

 ```js
 const Contract = require("@truffle/contract")